eponsonby/ATP-Support/job-announcement-playbook/details/duties.md

 </div>
 </div>

-#### Pre-requisites
+#### Prerequisites

-The Who May Apply section has contained eligibility information as well as a set of pre-requisites for employment that have found new homes in the job announcement.
+The Who May Apply section has contained eligibility information as well as a set of prerequisites for employment that have found new homes in the job announcement.

 ##### New field in API